vdhamer/Photo-Club-Hub/.github/README.md

 This view puts the photographer first, thus allowing you to find a photographer directly and then see which club (or clubs) the photographer is associated with:

-* photographer1
+* photographer 1
   * photo club A
-      * images of photographer 1 in context of club A
+      * photos by photographer 1 as member of club A
   * photo club B (optional)
-      * images of photographer 1 in context of club B
+      * photos of photographer 1 as member of club B

-* photographer2
+* photographer 2
-  * photo club A (or B or whatever)
+  * photo club A (or club B or C)
-      * images of photographer 2 in context of club A
+      * photos of photographer 2 as member of club A

 * photographer3
   * :